pydata/xarray/doc/plotting.rst

 Simulated Data
 ~~~~~~~~~~~~~~

-For further examples we generate two dimensional data by computing the distance
+For further examples we generate two dimensional data by computing the Euclidean
-from a 2d grid point to the origin.
+distance from a 2d grid point to the origin.

 .. ipython:: python